-Whether you’re adding on to your home, need a small home improvement task completed, or preparing for a remodel, there will come a time you need to call in a professional contractor.
+Whether you’re adding to your home, need a small home improvement task completed, or preparing for a remodel, there will come a time when you need to call in and communicate with your contractor.
 A contractor is a great asset for your home project.
-They have connections to vendors and subcontractors to get your project done and have experience in working with your type of home.
-But before you just hire anyone, you need to make sure you’re working with a reputable provider.
-Hiring the right contractor can make the difference in terms of safety, budget, and stress.
+They have connections to vendors and subcontractors to get your project done.
+They also have experience in working with your type of home.
+But before you just hire any contractor, you need to make sure you’re working with a reputable provider.
+Making good hiring decisions can make a difference in terms of safety, budget, and stress.

-Licensing is important as it means that your contractor is well versed in current building codes, safety policies, disposal of hazardous materials, labor and hiring, and permitting.
+Never hire a contractor that doesn’t have a license with the state.
+Most states require that a license be obtained by any contractor performing work valued over $500.
+Licensing is important as it means that your contractor is well-versed in current building codes, safety policies, disposal of hazardous materials, labor and hiring, and permitting.
 A reputable contractor should be able to show you a physical license during your initial conversation if it is required for the work they want to take on.
 If they can’t, you may want to consider other options.

-Bonding means that the homeowner has some assurances of being financially protected or reimbursed from work that is incomplete, personal property is damaged or subcontractors that weren’t paid.
+Bonding means that the homeowner has some assurances of being financially protected or reimbursed from work that is incomplete, personal property is damaged, or subcontractors that weren’t paid.
 Every state and jurisdiction has different requirements as well as varying minimums, so it’s best to check with your local state requirements.
-For a contractor to be bonded they usually must undergo a series of requirements by the bonding company, so it can be perceived as a level of assurance if a contractor has been reviewed in some capacity.
+For a contractor to be bonded, they usually must undergo a series of requirements by the bonding company, so it can be perceived as a level of assurance if a contractor has been reviewed in some capacity.
 In some states, in order to be licensed, a contractor must also carry a minimum surety bond.

 You will get a lot of estimates from contractors, but don’t let price be the deciding factor.
 If you go with the cheapest, you could be getting the cheapest work, literally.
 Also, avoid any estimates that are substantially lower than the rest of the pack.
-Often this means they do things to cut costs, such as use unskilled subcontractors or buy used equipment and supplies.
+Often this means they do things to cut costs, such as using unskilled subcontractors or buying used equipment and supplies.
 Get several estimates and make sure they are itemized (time, materials, permitting costs, etc.) so you can compare various quotes fairly.
 And don’t be afraid to question costs: it’s okay to ask why certain items are priced higher than a competitor.
 You may find that the higher cost is worth the money, or it’s an opportunity for you to source materials on your own.

 Contractors do a lot of work themselves, but they also hire subcontractors for areas they aren’t experts in, such as plumbing or electrical.
 Not only will your contractor need licensing, but the subcontractors should be licensed and insured where applicable too.
 Make sure the contractor you work with has a set team of subcontractors they use and they know their work well.
-If they hire out just anyone to do the job, that means you don’t know the quality you’re receiving and neither does your contractor.
-Ask how often they’ve all worked together and be sure to clarify how to communicate with the subcontractors if needed.
+If they hire out just anyone to do the job, that means you don’t know the quality you’re receiving, and neither does your contractor.
+Ask how often they’ve all worked together, and be sure to clarify how to communicate with the subcontractors if needed.

 Never take an estimate over the phone or a verbal estimate in person.
 You want a written estimate that is detailed, including supplies, labor, etc. The price should be broken down as much as possible so you know where your funds are going.
 Also, make sure the contractor includes all prices, as you’ll need an accurate estimate if you plan to take out a loan.
 A quality contractor will submit a formal quote or proposal to the homeowner, have the homeowner sign the quote, and submit any required down payments.

 Like any project, miscommunication between people can ruin the pleasure of a completed project.
-Setting appropriate expectations for how to effectively communicate with your contractor will be key to not only enjoying the end result, but wanting to recommend your contractor for other projects.
+Setting appropriate expectations for how to effectively communicate with your contractor will be key to not only enjoying the end result but wanting to recommend your contractor for other projects.
 Setting the right tone from the beginning is important.
 Be clear in your expectations: Do you want regular weekly meetings to discuss the timeline and budget?
-Do you want to be part of the selection process for materials and supplies or are you more hands-off?
-Do you need to be presented with a good/better/best scenario for every decision or do you trust the contractor’s judgment?
-Knowing yourself, and how you like to communicate, is half the battle.
+Do you want to be part of the selection process for materials and supplies, or are you more hands-off?
+Do you need to be presented with a good/better/best scenario for every decision, or do you trust the contractor’s judgment?
+Knowing yourself and how you like to communicate is half the battle.